SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Protocols.rst

 Delegates
 ---------

-Protocols are often used to implement :newTerm:`delegates`.
-Delegates give a way for a class or structure to hand off (or *delegate*) some responsibilities to an instance of another type.
+:newTerm:`Delegates` are a way for a class or structure to hand off (or *delegate*) some responsibilities to an instance of another type.
 Delegates can be used to notify an instance of another type that something has happened, or to retrieve information from an external data source without needing to know the underlying type of that external source.
+The methods that a delegate must implement are typically described by a protocol.

 This example defines two protocols for use with dice-based board games: